 To get the most out of your squats, you should also include different variations.
 According to James Shapiro, a New York-based personal trainer with an MS in Exercise Science, not changing up the type of squat you perform is a missed opportunity for growing the glutes.
 “Variations are key and sometimes using a goblet squat, sumo dumbbell squat, or Bulgarian split squat can be as or more efficient than a normal body weight or barbell squat,” Shapiro says.

 Once you have the proper technique down, incorporating additional lower body moves such as lunges will help bring the biggest glute gains.
 And in addition to a stronger and larger butt, Osharenko says squats are especially great compound moves that can help you gain power, increase core stability, and improve joint health and flexibility.
 All the more reason to squat it out.
-Next, check out the best workout for every age.
+Next, check out the workouts that burn the most calories.